 Rebecca Gebhart has appeared in several MMT shows over the years.
 She graduated cum laude from Drake University in 2008 with a BFA in Musical Theatre, and spends her days working as an accounting admin for C&H Technology.

-Alex Kotlarek is a Production Coordinator at Tiger Oak Media.
+Alex Kotlarek is currently the Sales and Community Outreach Manager at Cookie Cart, a non-profit bakery in North Minneapolis, focused on youth development.
 She graduated from the University of Minnesota Duluth in 2006 with her BFA in Musical Theatre.
-As a Minneapolis Musical Theatre alumni, some of her favorite past productions include Evil Dead: The Musical, Bare, Dirty Rotten Scoundrels and Bat Boy: The Musical.
-In her free time she works as a costume designer for Tartan High School and Eleven Dance Performing Arts Center.
+As a Minneapolis Musical Theatre alumni, some of her favorite past productions include Evil Dead: The Musical, Bare, Dirty Rotten Scoundrels, and Bat Boy: The Musical.
+In her free time she works as a costume designer for Tartan high School and Eleve Dance Performing Arts Center.

 Andrew Hughes joined MMT in 2016.
 Andrew has a passion for all fine arts, including musicals, and has been in various productions growing up including “Oklahoma” and “Kiss Me Kate”.
 Currently a transfer pricing consultant at KPMG, he is a published economist with a Masters degree in Economics from the University of Missouri.
 In his free time, he also enjoys traveling abroad, the Minneapolis music scene and the French language.